Patient Powered Research

 Who can participate? global

-Who has access? patients and caregivers can grant access to the anonymous data to researchers and industry looking to study Glut1 Deficiency
+Who has access? patients and caregivers can grant access to the anonymous data to researchers and industry looking to study GLUT1 Deficiency

-Glut1 Deficiency Natural History Study with Ciitizen
+Glut1 Deficiency Natural History Study with Citizen

 Focus: health records